-- 2. Visit the developer.mbed.org website and sign-in. - The documentation for the Serial interface is here (https://os.mbed.com/docs/v5.6/reference/serial.html).
-Visit this page. - 4.
-Import the Serial Hello World program.
-When the Import Program dialog box opens, check the update box so that you pick up the most recent versions of any library files. - 5.
+- 1. Visit the developer.mbed.org website and sign-in. - 2.
+Find the mbed Handbook page and scroll down to the Serial interface an visit its page. - 3.
+Import the Serial\HelloWorld\Mbed program. - 4.
 Open the program in the development IDE.
-As a warm-up exercise, modify the program by replacing the body of the while loop with a body that prints floating point values to two decimal places, starting at 0.00 and incrementing by 0.01.
+Modify the program by replacing the body of the while loop with a body that prints floating point values to two decimal places, starting at 0.00 and incrementing by 0.01.
 Print a new value every 0.25 sec.
-(Use the wait() function.)
 The following is an example showing how to print the float variable x to two decimal places:

-'''

-float x = 0.0;

-...

-pc.printf("%.2f\r\n", x);
+pc.printf(" $%.2f\r\n$ ", x);

-'''